XRPLF/xrpl.js/docs/index.md

 proxy | uri string | *Optional* URI for HTTP/HTTPS proxy to use to connect to the rippled server. proxyAuthorization | string | *Optional* Username and password for HTTP basic authentication to the proxy in the format **username:password**. server | uri string | *Optional* URI for rippled websocket port to connect to.
-Must start with `wss://`, `ws://`, `wss+unix://`, or `ws+unix://`. timeout | integer | *Optional* Timeout in milliseconds before considering a request to have failed. trace | boolean | *Optional* If true, log rippled requests and responses to stdout. trustedCertificates | array\<string\> | *Optional* Array of PEM-formatted SSL certificates to trust when connecting to a proxy.
+Must start with `wss://`, `ws://`, `wss+unix://`, or `ws+unix://`. timeout | integer | *Optional* Request timeout in milliseconds before considering a request to have failed.
+See also: connectionTimeout. trace | boolean | *Optional* If true, log rippled requests and responses to stdout. trustedCertificates | array\<string\> | *Optional* Array of PEM-formatted SSL certificates to trust when connecting to a proxy.
 This is useful if you want to use a self-signed certificate on the proxy server.
 Note: Each element must contain a single certificate; concatenated certificates are not valid.